lamat1111/QuilibriumScripts/README.md

 The command will move your keys.yml and config.yml to new server.
 For this to work the node must already be installed in the new server and the .config folder be generated.
 </blockquote>

+### Manual method
+Alternatively you can migrate the files manually.
+If you already have a local backup of the config.yml and keys.yml files, you just need to upload them to your new server in the folder `root/ceremonyclient/node/.config` .
+You can use use [WinSCP](https://winscp.net/eng/index.php) to do this.

 ## Troubleshooting
 <details>
 <summary>Panic: resource temporarily unavailable</summary>